The 2.3 GHz continuum survey of the GEM project: Introduction

 \section{Introduction}

-The large scale distribution of non-thermal radiation from our Galaxy has been observed since the birth of radioastronomy at very low frequencies of a few tenths of MHz (Jansky \cite{Jansky32}; \cite{Jansky33}; \cite{Jansky35}) until the present era of precision cosmology (e.g. Mather et al. 1990; Smoot et al. 1992; de Bernardis et al. 2000; Bennett et al.~\cite{Bennett03}; Meinhold et al. 2005) at frequencies above 20\th{GHz}.
-By the time its synchrotron nature was recognized to be due to relativistic electrons spiralling along interestellar magnetic field lines (Kiepenhauer \cite{Kiepen50}; Mayer et al.~\cite{MMS57}; Mills \cite{Mills59}; Westerhout \cite{Wester62}; Wielebinski et al.~\cite{Wiel62}), another Galactic emission component (free-free radiation from HII regions) had already been identified through the pioneering work of Reber (\cite{Reber40}), who sketched the first radio maps of the Galaxy at 160\th{MHz} and 480\th{MHz} (Reber \cite{Reber44}; Reber \cite{Reber48}).
-Excluding atmospheric emission and the 3\th{K} Cosmic Microwave Background (CMB) radiation, the sky signal is dominated by synchrotron radiation up to $\sim$25\th{GHz} and by free-free up to $\sim$75\th{GHz}, where the rising spectrum of thermal dust takes over the characterization of Galactic emission all the way into the infra-red.
+The large-scale distribution of non-thermal radiation from our Galaxy has been observed since the birth of radioastronomy at very low frequencies of a few tens of MHz (Jansky \cite{Jansky32}; \cite{Jansky33}; \cite{Jansky35}) until the advent of the present era of precision cosmology at frequencies above 20\thinspace{GHz} (e.g. Mather et al. 1990; Smoot et al. 1992; de Bernardis et al. 2000; Bennett et al.~\cite{Bennett03}; Meinhold et al. 2005).
+By the time its synchrotron nature was recognized to be due to relativistic electrons spiralling along interstellar magnetic field lines (Kiepenheuer \cite{Kiepen50}; Mayer et al.~\cite{MMS57}; Mills \cite{Mills59}; Westerhout \cite{Wester62}; Wielebinski et al.~\cite{Wiel62}), free-free radiation from HII regions had already been identified as another Galactic emission component through the pioneering work of Reber (\cite{Reber40}), who sketched the first radio maps of the Galaxy at 160\thinspace{MHz} and 480\thinspace{MHz} (Reber \cite{Reber44}; Reber \cite{Reber48}).
+Excluding atmospheric emission and the 3\thinspace{K} due to the cosmic microwave background (CMB), the sky signal on large angular scales is dominated by synchrotron radiation up to $\sim$20\thinspace{GHz} and by free-free and anomalous microwave emission (AME) up to $\sim$70\thinspace{GHz}, where the rising spectrum of thermal dust takes over the characterization of Galactic emission all the way into the infrared, including rotational line emission of CO molecules above 100\thinspace{GHz} (Planck Collaboration XII \cite{PlanckXII-13}; Planck Collaboration XIII \cite{PlanckXIII-13}).
 Given this association with distinct astrophysical sources, each Galactic emission component traces a unique spatial template.
-In the case of the non-thermal continuum, radioastronomers have always been actively pursuing the frequency dependance of the synchrotron template in order to understand the structure and composition of the interestellar medium.
-In cosmology, the nature of temperature anisotropies in the CMB and its polarisation cannot be fully understood unless the contaminating role played by Galactic emission is clearly determined.
+In the case of the non-thermal continuum, radioastronomers have always been actively pursuing the frequency dependance of the synchrotron template to understand the structure and composition of the interstellar medium.
+In cosmology, the nature of temperature anisotropies in the CMB and its polarization cannot be fully understood unless the contaminating role played by diffuse Galactic emission is accurately detailed.